(Slightly updated Feb 7, 2015, primarily to fix problems with non-standard symbols)

 As shown in the diagram, the masses and luminosities of Main-Sequence stars steadily increase in tandem, though not in a perfectly uniform way.
 The curve represents the actual relationship between mass and luminosity; the straight line represents a simple approximation to the actual relationship.
 (For those who are mathematically inclined, the curve may look pretty simple too.
 But keep in mind that the range of luminosity shown here is over 10 billion times, and the range of mass is about 1000 times.
 To show the results of such a huge range of numbers in such a compact graph requires the use of log-log coordinate paper.
 On such a graph even a straight line represents an exponential equation, and curved lines represent very complex relationships.)

 The relationship between mass and luminosity shown on the above graph is so important to our understanding of the characteristics of Main-Sequence stars that it is given a special name.
 If we represent it by a graph we call it the Mass-Luminosity Diagram.
 If we represent it by an equation we call it the Mass-Luminosity Relationship (shown in the above diagram as a straight-line approximation, with Luminosity approximately proportional to an exponential power of the Mass).

 The Mass-Luminosity Relationship

 As shown in the graph above, the brightness of Main-Sequence stars varies proportional to some power of their masses.
-For most of the range of stellar masses, the proportionality is as the 3.5 power of the mass, which means that if the mass doubles, the luminosity increases by about 11 times, or, rounding off a bit, about 10 times.
+For most of the range of stellar masses the proportionality is as the 3.5 power of the mass, which means that if the mass doubles, the luminosity increases by about 11 times, or rounding off a bit, about 10 times.
 As a result, we can estimate the brightnesses of various stars by doubling (or halving) the mass, and multiplying (or dividing) the luminosity by 10.
-The table just below shows how this would work out:
+The table below shows how this works: